 Annular bright field (ABF) STEM imaging was used to probe the anion sublattice in order to identify the structure and to map both cation and anion locations at the interface (Fig. 3).
 These images reveal a well-ordered network in contrast to the disorder seen in YSZ/SrTiO322.
-The energetics of structural order at the fluorite-perovskite interface indicate several candidate structures (anion-terminated, cation-terminated or rock salt interface32, Fig. S16).
+The energetics of structural order at the fluorite-perovskite interface indicate several candidate structures (anion-terminated, cation-terminated or rock salt interface32, Supplementary Fig. 16).
 Only a fluorite structure that terminates with a bulk fluorite oxide (O2-)2 anion layer (corresponding to the orange plane in Fig. 1e, and hereafter referred to as “O2 -terminated”) is consistent with ABF-STEM images in both the [001]P and [110]P projections (Fig. 3a, b, green).
-A negative O24- layer is electrostatically preferred above the terminal LaO+ layer, compared to the alternative positive ZrO2+ and Zr4+ layers considered as terminal layers to the fluorite, and leads naturally into the alternating positive and negative layers of bulk fluorite (Fig. S17).
+A negative O24- layer is electrostatically preferred above the terminal LaO+ layer, compared to the alternative positive ZrO2+ and Zr4+ layers considered as terminal layers to the fluorite, and leads naturally into the alternating positive and negative layers of bulk fluorite (Supplementary Fig. 17).
 High resolution O-K edge EELS spectra were collected for each anion-containing layer at the interface (Fig. 3c) and show the transition of the oxygen lattice from perovskite to fluorite, seen in the ABF-STEM images.